First Parish Church of Dorchester: Meetinghouse

 The original architects were principals of the Boston architectural firm, Cabot, Everett & Mead, which designed buildings for notable people and institutions.
 Arthur Greene Everett and Samuel W. Mead, former draftsmen of Edward Clarke Cabot, joined as principals of the firm in 1885.
 Cabot is best known for his design of the Boston Athenaeum.
 Under Everett and Mead, after Cabot’s retirement in 1888, the firm designed a large shingle style home in Nova Scotia for Alexander Graham Bell four years before their work at First Parish.
 Everett was originally from Boston, though served an internship with the famous New York City architecture firm, McKim, Mead & White.
 Mead and Everett had connections to the Massachusetts Institute of Technology’s department of architecture, the former teaching classes there and the latter as an alumnus.
 Mead also had traveled and studied in Europe, as the second winner of MIT’s prestigious Rotch Traveling Scholarship.
 For a congregation steeped in Boston heritage, this pedigree surely mattered and their design helped the congregation succeed in the goal of creating a near-replica of the fifth building.

 The few alterations that have occurred on the site were shaped by the minds of other influential Boston architects, also with MIT connections.
 In 1909, Mr. Everett worked with Arthur Asahel Shurtleff (later known as Shurcliff) to complete a landscape project on the site, including the design and installation of the cast-iron fence and memorial gates that stand today.
 Shurtleff, an MIT graduate of the Engineering department in 1894, had partnered with Frederick Law Olmsted Jr., to form the first four-year landscape architecture program in the country at Harvard University ten years before the First Parish landscape project.
-In 1913, architect Edwin Lewis Jr., provided his services to oversee changes to the Parish hall that would provide more meeting and entertainment spaces for the congregation and community.
+In 1913, architect Edwin J. Lewis Jr., provided his services to oversee changes to the Parish hall that would provide more meeting and entertainment spaces for the congregation and community.
 In 1907, Frank Chouteau Brown, editor of the Architectural Record and fellow Boston architect, lauded Lewis, another graduate of MIT’s school of architecture (1881), as one of the leading architects of suburban Boston.
 Fortunately for First Parish, he was also a member and lay leader who provided his services at a reduced rate for these projects, and donated the organ chimes in 1925.
 Lewis designed many of the large single-family homes in the more affluent neighborhoods of Dorchester.

-The current congregation is mindful of their church’s legacy; it signed a preservation restriction agreement with the Massachusetts Historical Commission to ensure that their investment in its preservation is secure and future alterations will respect the historic integrity without sacrificing community service.
+The current congregation is mindful of their legacy; it signed a preservation restriction agreement with the Massachusetts Historical Commission to ensure that their investment in its preservation is secure and future alterations will respect the historic integrity without sacrificing community service.